Note: This is a guest post from Robin Shliakhau of Simplify and Pursue.

 Rarely do you meet someone who doesn’t have some travel aspirations.
 Minimalism often frees up resources and time to make those cultural dreams comes true.
 Single or married, kids or no kids, travel becomes more possible being a minimalist.
-Some even combine the desire to travel and the new lifestyle of living with less to travel more full time.
+Some even combine the desire to travel and the new lifestyle of living with less by packing light as a minimalist traveler.

 Maybe you didn’t graduate or you did, but always wanted to apply for that PhD program.
 Or maybe there are skills for your job that you’d love to develop further.
 Learning is a lifelong endeavor, minimalism may just allow you to take that leap and enhance the knowledge you already have.